Diana Swain: Toronto

 Initially, Swain commuted to Toronto from Winnipeg while working on Disclosure, but in 2003, she and her family moved to Oakville, Ontario.
-A year later, "Disclosure" was cancelled, and Swain became the host of CBC News Toronto.
-Since then, she frequently substituted for Peter Mansbridge as anchor of CBC's flagship news show, The National.
+A year later, Disclosure was cancelled, and Swain became the host of CBC News Toronto.
+She frequently substituted for Peter Mansbridge as anchor of CBC's flagship news show, The National.

 On August 6, 2010, she stepped down as anchor of CBC News Toronto to move to the CBC News Investigative unit, where she became Senior Investigative Correspondent and makes frequent reports on The National.
 In 2014, she became an anchor on CBC News Network.
-In 2016, she began hosting a new program, The Investigators with Diana Swain which looks at the work of investigative journalists and the challenges and ethical questions they face in their work.
+In 2016, she began hosting a new program, The Investigators with Diana Swain, which looks at the work of investigative journalists and the challenges and ethical questions they face.
 She also reports on CBC Radio and can be seen on cbcnews.ca.

 Swain was chosen to be one of CBC’s lead hosts for the Olympics in Beijing in 2008.
 She was paired with sports host Scott Russell.

 Swain reprised the role with sports host David Amber in Sochi, Russia in 2014.
 She covered the 2018 Olympics in Pyeongchang, Korea for the CBC News department as a reporter.

-Swain was given the alumni of the year award from her alma mater BCIT in 2006, recognizing her achievements in the news industry.
+Swain was given the alumnus of the year award from her alma mater, the British Columbia Institute of Technology in 2006, recognizing her achievements in the news industry.
 She received an honorary degree from Humber College in June, 2010.

 In 2017, she received an honorary doctorate in technology from BCIT, and gave the convocation speech 30 years after her own graduation from the school's journalism program.

-After 30 years with the CBC, she retired from the network in January 2024 to launch her own consulting business.
+After 30 years with the CBC, Swain retired from the network in January 2024 to launch her own consulting business.

 Personal life

-Diana Swain married Television Technical Producer Eric Milotzki in May, 2024.
+Swain married television technical producer Eric Milotzki in May 2024.
 The two met while working at CBC.
-Swain has two adult children from her first marriage.
-She was previously married to Ron Kuipers and divorced in 2014.
+She has two adult children from her first marriage.
+She was previously married to Ron Kuipers; they divorced in 2014.